SNSystems/dexter/Commands.md

             source.
         on_line (int): Only evaluate the expression on this line.
 If provided, this overrides from_line and to_line.
+        require_in_order (bool): If False the values can appear in any order.

 ### Description
 Expect the C++ expression `expr` to evaluate to the list of `values`